kdrypr/Unbound-DNS-Server-Web-Interface/README.md

 This is for sed commands and service reload operations.
 ```
-For loggin permission you can solve via this [link](https://b4d.sablun.org/blog/2018-09-27-when-unbound-wont-write-logs/)
+For logging permission you can solve via this [link](https://b4d.sablun.org/blog/2018-09-27-when-unbound-wont-write-logs/)

 #### Database Configuration
 ```